mfarache/jekyll-now/_posts/2017-12-05-Understanding-Kubernates-Controllers.md

 and tweak the replica parameters accordingly ( decreasing in the old one and increasing in the new one).
 For a detailed understanding see (see [Performing rolling updates][1])

-That is the reason why  the recommended approach is using a Deployment that configures a ReplicaSet.
+That is the reason why K8 guides recommended a better approach using a Deployment descriptor targeting a ReplicaSet.

 # Replica Set Controllers